Washington Aqueduct: System expansion

 The system originally used a single pipe for water delivery, and did not have any water purification plants, relying instead on the reservoirs to act as settling basins.
 By the turn of the 20th century, however, Washington's growth and the high amount of sediment in the Potomac's water kept the reservoirs from doing their jobs well, and so the first treatment plant, a massive slow sand filter bed system, was installed at McMillan Reservoir, and was completed in 1905.
+Improvements in the early 1900s were planned and supervised by Army engineer Henry C. Newcomer.
 The regular use of chlorine as a disinfectant began in 1923 at the McMillan plant.
-The McMillan plant was not replaced until 1985, when a rapid sand filter plant was opened adjacent to it.
+The McMillan plant was not replaced until 1985, when a rapid sand filter plant was opened next to it.

 In the 1920s, the aqueduct was upgraded with the addition of a second pipe from Great Falls to Dalecarlia, along with several new reservoirs and a pumping station, A rapid sand filter plant was built at Dalecarlia Reservoir, which went online in 1927.
 The Dalecarlia plant is the larger of the two plants in the system, having been upgraded in the 1950s, and is the plant that serves the Virginia communities that use the Aqueduct.

 In 1926, Congress approved selling water from the aqueduct to Arlington County, Virginia.
 A new water supply pipe was constructed at Chain Bridge and service to Arlington began in 1927.
-Additional pipes were built as Arlington's population grew, including a pipe built under the Potomac River.
-In 1947 Congress approved adding the city of Falls Church, Virginia to the aqueduct system, and nearby portions of Fairfax County, Virginia were added in the 1960s.
+Additional pipes were built as Arlington's population grew, including one under the Potomac River.
+In 1947, Congress approved adding the city of Falls Church, Virginia, to the aqueduct system, and nearby portions of Fairfax County, Virginia, were added in the 1960s.

-The Corps built an additional intake and pumping station at Little Falls in 1959.
+The U.S. Army Corps of Engineers built Little Falls Dam, an additional intake and a pumping station in 1959.
+This intake provides about 15 to 20 percent of the river water used by the aqueduct, and up to 30 percent during drought conditions.

 Operations and service area

-The Aqueduct is a wholesale water supplier.
-The communities it serves are responsible for billing customers and managing water mains.
+The Aqueduct is a wholesale water supplier, and the communities it serves are responsible for billing customers and managing water mains.
 The service area is: